matkozic/TrajMap/README.md

 ### Considerations and errors:
 TrajMap currently supports only proteins with regular 4 atom backbones.
  (5 for residues, which are handled automatically)

+The preprocessing step automatically aligns the protein in the trajectories.
+If you wish to manually preprocess the trajectories, skipping that part, it is CRUCIAL TO ALIGN the protein.
+WITHOUT ALIGNING, results will be meaningless.

 Multiple chains are supported only if the residue counting is continuous.
  (meaning chain A is residues 1 to N and chain B is N+1 to 2N+2)